raven-in-westfall/HealRotate/README.md

 Do not use github download button on this page, get the latest release zip file from https://github.com/raven-in-westfall/HealRotate/releases

-Might be available on curseforge someday...
+Available on Curseforge at https://www.curseforge.com/wow/addons/healrotate